 Gratitude means appreciating the good, the bad and the in-between.
-Here’s how each of our team members practices gratitude.
+Check out our team’s perspective on all of the different aspects of gratitude.

 Brian Mohr, Co-Founder & Managing Partner

 This one is probably the most philosophical of them all.
 I mean, we’re here.
 We’re sitting here talking.
 We don’t think about it as human beings nearly enough, but what a gift just to be alive.
 Recognize that every day you have and every breath you take is a gift.
 You don’t know when life’s going to end.
 None of us do.
 There’s no guarantee.
 The only guarantee is, you’re going die at some point.
 So recognize the little things and be grateful for just the smallest gifts we’re given every day.
 That doesn’t mean you can’t aspire to whatever greatness looks like—but don’t forget about the small things.

 Why does gratitude matter in doing business?

 A leader of good character is a grateful leader.
 A leader who is thankful is a memorable one.

 Max, our Y Scouts CEO left a handwritten note of gratitude on my desk with an artful arrowhead that read, “SKY’S THE LIMIT.”
 This simple, unexpected gesture let me know he was paying attention to what could have so easily gone unnoticed, or just been expected.
 Instead, he expressed he was thankful I was living the core value of relentless learning to serve the greater needs of our team.
 How did he know I had recently persevered through a couple late nights to teach myself a new software enabling me to resolve a marketing challenge?

 Not only did it make me feel like I mattered, it continues to inspire me to go above and beyond to serve again and again.

 When gratitude lives in a workplace, it influences a healthier, happier and more productive team culture.
 Stop by sometime—you’ll feel the radical gratitude expressed at Y Scouts on a daily basis.